A Backpacker Guide to Cusco

 Cusco is the city every tourist floods to in order to begin their trip to Machu Picchu.
 Many people make the mistake of allowing for only one or two nights in this city while allowing much more time to spend in other cities such as Lima.

 Surprisingly, Cusco is actually quite an interesting city with various activities to do, a ton of culture to experience, and it offers many western creature comforts which makes it an easy place for backpackers to get “stuck” for awhile.
 This happened to us…” we will only need to spend about three days in Cusco” we said as we were arriving by bus from Arequipa…four weeks later we found ourselves STILL in Cusco.

 That being said, we didn’t spend the entire four weeks in Cusco as there is so much to do around Cusco.
-We actually went to the nearby amazon jungle for two weeks (we will save that for another blog) but after that we returned to Cusco with another long list of things to do and see.
+We actually went to the nearby Amazon jungle for two weeks, but after that, we returned to Cusco with another long list of things to do and see.

 Here is our guide to Cusco on a backpacker budget…

 What to Do (besides the obvious Machu Picchu)

 Join a Free Walking Tour

 Cusco is surprisingly large and the best way to get your bearings once arriving is to join a free walking tour.